ar-pa/HMC-manual/README.md

 Sometimes the problem is with the judge.
 Leave the problem and submit your solution several hours later, when judge is free.

 ## Test generation
+* For test cases, use Polygon for preparing problems.
+If you don't know about Polygon, I can help you.
 * There are no restrictions on the number of test cases.
 Go ahead and make good enough test cases.
 Sometimes it's reachable with five test cases, sometimes with a hundred.
 * Never generate test cases on your machine and upload them.
 * Use generator using [testlib](http://codeforces.com/testlib) for generating test cases.